 What is Music Therapy?

-Music Therapy is an allied health profession that uses music to provide additional support based on an individual’s needs.
-Musical interventions are facilitated by a board-certified music therapist and address common goal areas including (but not limited to): stress management, self-expression, pain reduction, mood enhancement, bonding and relaxation.
-No musical background is necessary to benefit from music therapy services during your pregnancy.
+Music Therapy is an allied health profession that uses music to provide support based on an individual’s needs.
+Musical interventions are facilitated by a board-certified music therapist and address common goal areas including (but not limited to): stress management, self-expression, pain reduction, labor and delivery support, mood enhancement, legacy-building, bonding with your baby and relaxation.

 What Can Music Therapy Do For You?

 - Encourage bonding: the music therapist will help facilitate kangaroo care or lullaby songwriting to create and record original/rewritten lyrics and melody with the use of recording equipment and instruments.

 - Reduce anxiety and pain: the music therapist will provide patient-preferred music at the bedside to lead individuals through guided relaxation.

 - Promote infant development: the music therapist will help caregivers learn multimodal neurologic enhancement and other techniques to promote development and improve feeding outcomes.

 - Support prenatal and postpartum mental health: the music therapist will provide instruments and facilitate opportunities to play and/or learn how to play the requested instrument.

 - Affirm birth experiences: the music therapist can assist you in creating a labor and delivery playlist or provide live music during your preferred birth experience.

 What Music Therapy Options Are Available?